 Carola van Pul

-Carola van Pul is an Associate Professor and Chair of Clinical Physics at Eindhoven University of Technology (TU/e).
-Her fields of expertise concerns general clinical physics - for radiology, nuclear medicine, radiation protection, with a particular specialization in medical technology used for mother-and-child care.
+Carola van Pul is a Professor in Clinical Physics at Eindhoven University of Technology (TU/e).
+Her fields of expertise concerns general clinical physics - with a particular specialization in medical technology used for mother-and-child care.

 Next to her clinical tasks as clinical physicist in MMC, Carola is an active researcher.
 Focus of her research is currently on patient monitoring for (neonatal) intensive care and complex patient monitoring and medical alarm systems using ICT networks.
 New monitoring techniques are developed for improving diagnosis but also data mining approaches are investigated to reduce the high number of alarms in the intensive care environment (neonatal and adult ICU) in order to increase patient safety and reduce alarm fatigue of the staff.